 Once you have created metadata, it needs to:

-- USGS Digital Object Identifier (DOI)
+contain the Digital Object Identifier (DOI) in the record

 Persistent Identifiers are globally unique numeric and/or character strings that enables a user to access a digital resource via a permanent, long-term link.
 While there are several standard persistent identifier systems, the USGS uses Digital Object Identifiers (DOI) for its information products.
 All data being released in USGS must have DOIs.
 Digital Object Identifiers are especially useful when citing your data.
 Like a publication, cite and receive credit for your data.
 Learn more about DOIs at Publish/Share > Digital Object Identifiers.